 Water, plumbing and bathroom fittings

 Repair category 1

-Notes Mould growth was noted around seals.
+Notes Some mould growth was noted to seals.
 It should be appreciated that seals around shower areas and sanitary fitments can be troublesome and do require regular maintenance.
 Failure to seals can result in dampness/decay to adjoining/underlying areas.

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
-The central heating system was not in operation at the time of my inspection.
-Services should be reinstated by a Gas Safe registered contractor.
+Heating and hot water

+Repair category 1

+Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Electric heating and hot water systems should be tested and serviced by an appropriately qualified contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No significant defects evident.
+Notes No evidence of significant defects.